 Satellite Clubs in Sussex

 Satellite clubs were established across Sussex in 2013, covering a range of sports.
-To date 88 clubs have been funded with almost 1,700 young people taking part.
+To date over 100 clubs have been funded with almost 3,000 young people taking part.
+Active Sussex is currently working with 23 clubs, community groups and youth organisations to help roll out opportunities to those young people most in need.

 Sustaining Current Satellite Clubs

-Finally, between April 2017 and September 2017 Active Sussex will be working with existing satellite clubs.
-As a result clubs will be assessed as to their sustainability and what we can do to help the clubs going forwards.
+Active Sussex is working with existing satellite clubs.
+Clubs will be assessed as to their sustainability and what we can do to help the clubs going forwards.

 For more information please contact: